| || |

 In November 2004, California voters passed Proposition 63, known as the Mental Health Services Act or MHSA.
 Written in partnership with individuals and family members of individuals whose lives are affect by mental illness and community leaders, the MHSA calls for each county to create a continuum of care to serve all age groups from birth to the end of life, funded by a one-percent tax on Californians with incomes over one million dollars.

 MHSA provided the first opportunity in many years for increased funding, personnel, and other resources to support county mental health programs and monitor progress toward statewide goals for children, transition age youth, adults, older adults, and families.

 MHSA has five components or plans:

 During the first six years of the MHSA, Solano County wrote and implemented separate plans for each of the five components.
 However, the most recent MHSA Three-Year Plan, which outlines service delivery for fiscal year 2014-2015 through fiscal year 2016-2017, represents a transition to a new paradigm for MHSA, one which addresses a new vision for mental health services in Solano County, characterized by increased integration and clearer linkages.
 More information on the most recent MHSA Three-Year Plan can be found by visiting the Annual Plans & Updates page.

 The aim of Solano County Mental Health is to provide services which span the continuum of care and which vary in intensity and duration based on client need.
 Represented by the diagram below, services cover the life spans of our clients, from early childhood through the older adult years, and traces a continuum of services including prevention activities, early intervention services, treatment, and recovery oriented services.

 How to Get Involved

-MHSA Community Planning Meetings take place as needed to gather input for MHSA plans.
+- MHSA Planning Meetings take place as needed to gather input for MHSA plans and annual updates.

-For more information about MHSA, please contact the MHSA Coordinator at:
+For more information about MHSA, please contact the MHSA Unit at: